 The success of the project relied on generous donations of materials and ferns from Fellside residents and many hours of labour from the KCV volunteers.
 The project benefitted from expert advice and fern donations from several BPS members and donations from national fern collections at Sizergh Castle and Holehird Gardens.

-The garden impressed the Kendal In Bloom judges who announced a Gold Award for the project at the recent 2018 Awards Ceremony.
+The garden impressed the Kendal In Bloom judges who announced a Gold Award for the project at the 2018 Awards Ceremony.
+Kendal Town Council then asked KCV to grow ferns and other native plants in three Town Centre planters to illustrate other aspects of Kendal’s heritage and changing landscape.
+This is now known as Kendal’s Legendary Landscape Trail.

 Whitwell Fern Garden April 2018